 My brother, who teaches networking and operating systems in Portland, was nice enough to make a video that will show you how to create a song-playing alarm clock.

 The same thing can be done on Mac with a sweet piece of free software called Alarm Clock 2.
 It was created by Robbie Hanson and is very easy to use.
-You can download it from his website and have it up and running in about 5 minutes.
+You can download the disk image and have it up and running in about 5 minutes.

-After dragging the Alarm Clock 2 icon to your Applications folder, double-click on it to get it started.
+Double-click the Alarm Clock (2.4.5).dmg icon and it will expand.
+Drag the Alarm Clock 2 icon to your Applications folde, Double-click on it to get it started.
 You'll have to authenticate it once by entering your administrator password.
 After that, it's automatic.

 Set the time you want the alarm to go off and the days of the week you want the alarm to sound.
 The sample here shows me setting an alarm to play two minutes before lunch.
 Since Wednesday is our minimum day, I only needed the alarm to play Monday, Tuesday, Thursday, and Friday.
 I checked Enable Alarm when I was done and then clicked OK.

 Choose the song you want to hear.
 As you can see in the sample, I picked Funky Lunch Shuffle.
 It's 50 seconds long and would have everyone ready to go by the time the song is over.
 And if they want to dance and groove a bit, assuming they don't get wild or dangerous, I'm okay with that.

 Two steps and you're done!
 You can now make as many alarms as you have need for them.

 One really nice feature is that the Alarm Clock app is accessible through a drop-down menu in the menu bar at the top of the screen.
 You can see all of your alarms with just one click.